Neil Connery: Career

 Connery's film debut was in O.K.
 Connery (1967), a James Bond–inspired film.
 The film was retitled Operation Kid Brother in the United States and is also known as Operation Double 007.
 It became known for having a number of the original James Bond series actors appearing as similar characters.
-OK Connery was featured on Mystery Science Theater 3000 (1998) under its alternative title, Operation Double 007.
+O.K.
+Connery was featured in Mystery Science Theater 3000 (1998) under its alternative title, Operation Double 007.

 In 1969, Connery appeared in the science fiction film The Body Stealers, also known as Thin Air, where he played Jim Radford, an investigator trying to figure out why paratroopers are disappearing in mid-air.

-In 1980, Connery appeared as a guest star in the British TV Series Only When I Laugh.
+In 1980, Connery appeared as a guest star in the British television series Only When I Laugh.
 He played the Neil Niren MD – CT character, in the 7th episode ("Last Tango") from the second season.

-For most of his life, Connery worked as a plasterer, until an accident in 1983 ended his career.
+For most of his life, Connery worked as a plasterer, until a car accident in 1983 ended his career.